Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Internal gravity waves

-where $m=0, 1, 2, ...$.
+where $L_N$ is the characteristic scale of the Brunt-V\"{a}is\"{a}l\"{a} frequency variations, and $m=0, 1, 2, ...$.
 Equation~(\ref{B14}) implies the existence of a discrete spectrum of the standing internal gravity waves.
 In the long wavelength limit, $k_h L_N \ll 1$, Eq.~(\ref{B14}) yields

-We will use Eq.~(\ref{B14}) in the experimental study of convection over a wavy heated bottom wall, where the large-scale internal gravity waves are excited in the stably stratified regions formed inside the flow core of the large-scale circulation.
+We will apply Eq.~(\ref{B14}) in the experimental study of convection over a wavy heated bottom surface, where the large-scale internal gravity waves are excited in the stably stratified regions formed inside the flow core of the large-scale circulation.